Medicaid Benefits for Long Term Care Nursing Home Costs

 These are qualified plans and are considered "hybrids" under Medicaid laws because they can be treated as either assets or income.
 Medicaid considers the following to be exempt assets when assessing an individual's application for long-term care Medicaid benefits.

 Under certain circumstances, the Medicaid applicant and/or spouse may transfer assets to others to help establish Medicaid eligibility.
-Below are current guidelines Medicaid uses to determine whether a transfer may be considered, and any penalty period to be applied.
+Below are current guidelines Medicaid uses when examining transfers and determining if a penalty period is applied.

-All transfers made prior to November 1, 2007 by either the applicant or applicant’s spouse, from an individual or to an individual, have a 36 month look-back period from the date of the transfer.
-All transfers made either to or from a trust prior to November 1, 2007 have a five year look-back period from the date of the transfer.
+All transfers made by the applicant or the applicant’s spouse, whether from an individual or to an individual, or from a trust or to a trust, have a five year look-back period.

-All uncompensated transfers, including those within the applicable look-back period, will be aggregated to determine the penalty period, which will only begin to run when the applicant is otherwise eligible for Medicaid ICP benefits.
+All uncompensated and under-compensated transfers, including those within the applicable look-back period, are aggregated to determine the penalty period, which begins to run when the applicant is otherwise eligible for Medicaid nursing home benefits.
+The total value of these transfers is divided by a penalty divisor, which is the average monthly nursing home cost.
+As of July 1, 2022, the penalty divisor is $10,809.00 (this figure may be revised annually).

 Annuities